fenago/machine-learning/lab_guides/lab_2.md

 as they are all very interesting and useful!
 (Sidebar) Recommended sources: (not sure how to write this)
 1. Grokking Deep Reinforcement Learning, by Miguel Morales (Manning)
-2. UCL
+2. UCL course on reinforcement learning, by David Silver (http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html)

-course

-on

-reinforcement

-learning,

-by

-David

-Silver

-(http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html)
-3. Deep
+3. Deep Reinforcement Learning Nanodegree Program, by Udacity (https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893)

-Reinforcement

-Learning

-Nanodegree

-Program,

-by

-Udacity.

-(https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893)

-2.1 What is the difference between labelled and unlabelled data?
+## 2.1 What is the difference between labelled and unlabelled data?

-Actually, what is data?
+**Actually, what is data?**

 Let’s first establish a clear definition of what we mean by data.
 Data is simply information.
 Any time we have a table with information, we have data.
 Normally, each row is a data point.
 Let’s say, for example, that we have a dataset of pets.
 In this case, each row represents a different pet.
 Each pet is described then, by certain features.

-Ok.
-And what are features?
+**Ok.
+And what are features?**

 Features are simply the columns of the table.
 In our pet example, the features may be size, name, type, weight, etc. This is what describes our data.
 Some features are special, though, and we call them labels.

-Labels?
+## Tabels?

 This one is a bit less obvious, and it depends on the context of the problem we are trying to solve.
 Normally, if we are trying to predict a feature based on the others, that feature is the label.
 If we are trying to predict the type of pet we have (for example cat or dog), based on